ranfysvalle02/lightning-xor/README.md

-# Learning XOR with PyTorch Lightning: An Educational Journey
+# Demystifying Neural Networks: From XOR to GPT-4

 ![](unnamed-ml.jpg)